-The first step in self care awareness is understanding what self care is and isn’t.
-Someone recently mentioned that self care has been glamorized over the past couple of years.
+The first step to starting a self care routine is understanding what self care is and isn’t.
+Someone online mentioned that self care has been glamorized over the past couple of years.
 Her point being that social media is filled with photos of women sipping wine in a bubble bath, or sitting in a plush robe applying an expensive serum to their dewy skin.

-Then, there’s the other end of the spectrum with memes about worn out moms desperate for a bottle of wine.
+Then, there’s the other end of the spectrum with memes about worn out women desperate for a bottle of wine.

 When I was in college studying to be a teacher, we learned to teach the whole child: physical, spiritual, social/emotional and mental.
 Since then, I’ve been reminded many times over we’re multidimensional beings, and what we do in one area of our life affects the others.

 And so it is with self-care.
 In order to truly take care of yourself, your self-care and wellness practice should include: